| || |

 Eric Ashman is an entrepreneurial mobile technology executive, with hands-on skills and expertise in mobile software development, software-as-a-service delivery using the cloud, with a background in telecommunications, audio and video engineering.
 Eric's experience includes the strategic planning process, technology and platform selection for wireless development, technical implementation of scalable mobile back-end solutions, and management of teams that build compelling mobile experiences.

-Currently at KoolSpan, Inc. he is the Vice President of Engineering where he leads the team developing secure mobile communications software for use with KoolSpan’s TrustChip technology.
+Most recently, while at KoolSpan, Inc. Eric was the Vice President of Engineering where he led the team developing secure mobile communications software for use with KoolSpan’s TrustChip technology.
 The TrustChip simply and intuitively transforms a standard smartphone, or any computing device, into a secure communication device using a purpose-built crypto processor designed into a standard micro SD package.
 KoolSpan delivers a full suite of security services including key management, authentication and encryption.

 Previously, Eric provided mobile technology leadership as Director of Engineering for Mobile Advertising in the Location and Commerce division of Nokia.
 Formerly known as the NAVTEQ Advertising Technology Group, the group is responsible for the development and implementation of the Nokia location-based mobile marketing and content delivery platform.